Trump tweets ‘total endorsement’ for Mississippi senator

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

-The election winner serves the final two years of a term started by Republican Thad Cochran, who resigned in April.
-Gov. Phil Bryant appointed Hyde-Smith to temporarily succeed Cochran.
+The election winner serves the final two years of a six-year term started by longtime Republican Sen. Thad Cochran, who was Appropriations Committee chairman and resigned from the Senate in April amid health concerns.
+Republican Gov. Phil Bryant, who’s an enthusiastic Trump supporter, appointed Hyde-Smith to temporarily succeed Cochran.
+She was in her second term as state agriculture commissioner.

+McDaniel narrowly lost a bitter Republican primary to Cochran in 2014 and is campaigning against “establishment” Republicans, including Senate Majority Leader Mitch McConnell.

+Hyde-Smith said in a news release that she is honored to have the support of Trump, who won Mississippi with 58 percent of the vote in 2016.